redfx-quantum/strange-samples/experiments/bld/hellostrange/README.md

-This sample is using the bld build tool to compile and run a Java application using strange.
+This sample is using the bld build tool (see https://rife2.com/bld) to compile and run a Java application using strange.

 Usage: